-7.0 GOVERNING BODY CHILD PROTECTION RESPONSIBILITIES
+9.0 GOVERNING BODY CHILD PROTECTION RESPONSIBILITIES

-7.1 The governing body fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
+9.1 The governing body fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
+It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times.